fluid-project/infusion-docs/src/documents/APIChangesFrom2_0To3_0.md

 ### Reorderer Component

-* The 'stylisticOffset' selector has been removed as it was of no use.
+* The `stylisticOffset` selector was no longer in use and has been removed.